law-firm-seo

 2. Review Signals (16% of Local Pack Rankings)

-Reviews aren’t just for reputation—they’re a ranking factor.
-Key signals include:
+Reviews aren’t just for reputation.
+They’re a critical local pack ranking factor.
+Review management key signals include:

 3. On-Page Signals (16% of Local Pack Rankings)